edoardocattapan/ardo.github.io/_posts/2019-12-12-why-is-there-something-instead-of-nothing?.md

 Ultimately, a better question is *why*: **why is there something instead of nothing?**

 This question is a gateway to the deepest existential conundrum ever.
-But if you think simply about it, you can say that the idea of “nothing” is actually something.
+But if you think simply about it, you can say that the idea of *nothing* is actually something.
 In other words, you only have the existential conundrum (or anything at all) in a something-world.

 ***Nothing* is really an arbitrary imagination of lack of arbitrariness.**

-In this sense, by unveiling where the concept of “nothing” actually comes from, we undermine the legitimacy of the conundrum, suggesting a powerful truth: that *anything* is actually something – and necessarily so.
+In this sense, by unveiling where the concept of *nothing* actually comes from, we undermine the legitimacy of the conundrum, suggesting a powerful truth: that *anything* is actually something – and necessarily so.

 Still, the question remains here in front of us.